 Me: Any advice or words of wisdom for me as I prepare for the Boston Marathon in April?

 Billy: Well, I’m not incredibly religious.
-However, this particular verse always struck a chord for me, “So then, let us rid ourselves of everything that gets in the way, and of the sin which holds on to us so tightly, and let us run with determination the race that lies before us (Hebrews 12:1b TEV)”.
-Never quit.
-Keep running Bryce.
+However, this particular verse always struck a chord with me, “So then, let us rid ourselves of everything that gets in the way, and of the sin which holds on to us so tightly, and let us run with determination the race that lies before us.”
+(Hebrews 12:1b TEV) Never quit.
+Keep running, Bryce.